odnamrataizem/youjitsubr-backend/README.md

 [2]: https://classic.yarnpkg.com/
 [3]: https://nodejs.org/

-Then, run `yarn install` to fetch all the dependencies.

-Also, don't forget to set up the environment: copy `.env.example` to `.env` and start filling it with suitable values.
+Then, set up the environment: copy `.env.example` to `.env` and start filling it with suitable values.
 You may wish to contact a fellow developer for production values.

+Run `yarn install` afterwards to fetch all the dependencies.

-Once you set up your environment, run `yarn dev` and work your magic.
+Now you're ready to run `yarn dev` and work your magic!

 ## Deploying to production